MenggeC3PO/NOMA_Multicast_Simulator/README.md

 - `NomaHybridMultiServiceMulticast.m` - Main simulation script for evaluating the NOMA system's multicast performance.
 - `NomaMultiRateMulticast.m`
 - `NomaMultiServiceMulticast.m` - Multicast simulation with outage probability
+- The functionality is also implemented in Python

 ## Features
 - Monte Carlo simulation for assessing NOMA multicast rates.